commercetools/commercetools-sdk-php-v2/examples/symfony-app-datadog/README.md

-# Symfony demo app for New Relic
+# Symfony demo app for Datadog

 This Demo is to show how PHP SDK can be used in a Symfony application for a Docker environment with monitoring tools enabled.

-For now, we configured the docker environment for Datadog and New Relic.
+For now, we configured the docker environment for Datadog.

 ## Requirements

 - PHP at least 8.1
 - Symfony 6
 - Docker
-- Registration in New Relic/Datadog
+- Registration in Datadog

 ## Installation

 1. Clone/Download the example folder.
-2. Navigate to the path `symfony-app/`.
+2. Navigate to the path `symfony-app-datadog/`.

 ## Using the Symfony Demo app in a Docker Environment